Propagating Your Garden Plants

 Mist Propagators, now we are talking serious propagating.
 And serious money.

-Mist propagators minimise plant moisture loss by a controlled periodic misting of the foliage of cuttings being rooted.
+Mist propagators control the temperature and minimise plant moisture loss by a controlled periodic misting of the foliage of cuttings being rooted.

 Misting will dramatically reduce transpiration by reducing the leaves temperature and by maintaining a high humidity at the surface of the leaves.